Thriva raises £4M from Target in an era when at-home blood testing is more crucial than ever – TechCrunch

 Thriva emerged in 2016 as an at-home blood-testing startup allowing people to check, for instance, cholesterol levels.
-In the era of a pandemic, however, at-home blood testing is about to become quite a big deal, alongside the general trend towards people pro-actively taking control of their health.
+In the era of a pandemic, however, at-home blood testing is about to become quite a big deal, alongside the general trend toward people proactively taking control of their health.

-It’s now has secured a £4 million extension to its Series A funding round from Berlin-based VC Target Global.
-The investment takes Thriva’s total funding to £11m.
-The investment comes from Target Global’s new Early Stage Fund II and will top up the £6m Series A raised in 2019.
+It has secured a £4 million extension to its Series A funding round from Berlin-based VC Target Global .
+The investment takes Thriva’s total funding to £11 million.
+The investment comes from Target Global’s new Early Stage Fund II and will top up the £6 million Series A raised in 2019.
 Existing investors include Guinness Asset Management and Pembroke VCT.

-Thriva have processed over 115,000 test at-home blood tests since 2016.
-Interestingly, these customers actually use the information to improve their health, with 76 percent of Thriva users achieving an improvement in at least one of their biomarkers between tests.
+Thriva has processed more than 115,000 at-home blood tests since 2016.
+Interestingly, these customers actually use the information to improve their health, with 76% of Thriva users achieving an improvement in at least one of their biomarkers between tests.

-The startup has also launched personalized health plans and high-quality supplements, scaling up it’s partnerships with hospitals and other healthcare providers.
+The startup has also launched personalized health plans and high-quality supplements, scaling up its partnerships with hospitals and other healthcare providers.

-Founded by Hamish Grierson, Eliot Brooks and Tom Livesey, it claims to be growing 100% year-on-year and has expanded its team to 50 team members in the company’s London Headquarters.
+Founded by Hamish Grierson, Eliot Brooks and Tom Livesey, it claims to be growing 100% year-on-year and has expanded its team to 50 members in the company’s London headquarters.

 In a statement Grierson said: “As the world faces unprecedented challenges posed by the coronavirus crisis, we have all been forced to view our health, and our mortality, in a new light.”